 Students who have difficulty in obtaining documentation may sign a release of information form at the DRC reception desk.
 DRC will then request the documentation to assist the student in this process.
 This is done only after the student has tried unsuccessfully to obtain their doctor’s diagnosis information.

-No, DRC does not fund students in their educational expenses.
+No, the DRC does not fund students in their educational expenses.
 We provide course accommodations to those who are qualified for them.

 IEPs are individual educational plans for special education programs in the K-12 environment.
 There is no special education program in colleges/universities.
 Reduced course content, extensions on homework/class projects are not possible.
 If there are legitimate emergencies due to accidents, illness, or surgery advocacy can be provided on a case by case basis with the instructor.
 The student’s self advocacy would also be required in this situation.